Rabios/Lotus/README.md

 > NOTES: All third party softwares used comes with their licenses

-> NOTES: Cause of using pygments,The IDE maybe get slow and faces some lags in some cases
+> NOTES: Cause of using pygments,The IDE may get slow and face some lags in some cases

 ## License
 Lotus IDE Licensed under MIT License,Following all the third parties that used by Lotus IDE itself